russ-schumacher/ats735_fall2020/cm1_python_instructions.md

 ## Setting up your environment

 Now we will set up an environment with the packages we need to have installed.
 This should be a fairly short list for what's really needed, but you may also want to add more.
+If you already have a working environment that has all of these packages, then you can just use that.
 A simple environment, named ats735, that should work is something like:

 `conda create -n ats735 -c conda-forge xarray netcdf4 numpy scipy matplotlib pandas=1.0.5 jupyter`